invst-git/OpsForge-AI/README.md

 OpsForge AI is an agentic IT operations platform designed to simulate and autonomously manage a modern IT environment.
 It continuously generates incidents and metrics, correlates alerts into actionable incidents, predicts operational risks, plans and executes safe patch deployments, and automates routine tasks.
 Its state is exposed via a FastAPI backend, which is consumed by a real-time React dashboard.

-The system is built to run locally in a fully simulated mode, with optional AWS Bedrock for narrative/synthesis assistance while core agents remain tool-driven and learn continuously from feedback; AWS DynamoDB provides persistent storage when enabled.
+The system is built to run locally in a fully simulated mode, with AWS Bedrock for narrative/synthesis assistance while core agents remain tool-driven and learn continuously from feedback; AWS DynamoDB provides persistent storage when enabled.
+Agents capture outcomes and action results to refine selection thresholds and remediation policies over time without altering existing API shapes.

 ## Key Capabilities